News & Updates

 A big thanks to all the parents and family whom assisted in the volunteer work and barracking for our athletes.
 Special thanks to Scott Calderwood for assisting myself during the meet, which went very smooth. :)

 Finally, a big thank you to Kelvin Lubeck for his coaching and support of the athletes throughout the year.
 With his help, many athletes have benefited from his wisdom and knowledge and progressed their personal bests and awards.

 Seymour Little Athletics Centre (SLAC36) is a member of the Little Athletics Victoria (LAVic), Northern Country Region.
-The Northern Country Region is on of seven regions in Victoria and consists of clubs and centres of Albury, Barooga, Benalla, Bendigo, Cowora, Echua/Moama, Howlong, Kyabram, Kyneton, Lavinton/Jindera, Mansfield, Murrandindi, Mt.
+The Northern Country Region is one of seven regions in Victoria and consists of the following clubs and centres: Albury, Barooga, Benalla, Bendigo, Cowora, Echua/Moama, Howlong, Kyabram, Kyneton, Lavinton/Jindera, Mansfield, Murrandindi, Mt.
 Beauty, Nathalia, Rochester, Rutherglen, Seymour, Shepparton, Wangaratta, Wodonga and Yarrawonga/Malawa.

 Seymour Little Athletics started in 1968 and became the 36th Centre to form in Victoria.
 In the early 1970’s, Seymour held Open Days and a gift, which was held at Kings Park.

-The inter club competition at Seymour takes place at Kings Park on Friday nights, commencing the 9th of October, 2015, and concluding in March, 2016.
+The inter club competition at Seymour takes place at Kings Park on Friday nights, commencing the 14th of October 2016, and concludes in March 2017.
 Competition starts at 5.30pm and runs for approximately 2 hours.